 Wattisham is the biggest centralised operational Army Airfield in the UK.
 It is home to 3 Regiment, Army Air Corps and 4 Regiment, Army Air Corps.

-Wattisham is also home to 7 Air Assault Battalion REME with a helicopter repair facility with worldwide capability, and 132 Aviation Supply Unit and the Royal Logistics Corps.
+Wattisham is also home to 7 Aviation Assault Battalion (REME - 16 Air Assault Brigade) with a helicopter repair facility with worldwide capability, HQ Company, 71 Aviation Company (Aviation Support Company), 72 Aviation Company (Contingency Company) and 132 Aviation Supply Squadron (Royal Logistic Corps).

 The police helicopter unit for Suffolk Constabulary also operates from Wattisham.

 RAF Wattisham opened in 1939 as a medium bomber station using Bristol Blenheims, and later also Hurricanes, Fairey Battles, Douglas Bostons, Bristol Beaufighters and Airspeed Oxfords.

 In September 1942 the base was handed over to the United States Army Air Force and work began on building concrete runways with the intention of adapting the airfield for heavy bomber use.
 It was later decided Wattisham would remain an air depot and also house a fighter unit.
 Work ceased on the runways and steel matting used to finish it off.

 From October to December 1942, it was used by the Bell P-39D Airacobra.
 The Air Depot serviced many types of aircraft but, by late 1943, concentrated on fighter aircraft.
 More work was done to the airfield including hangars, technical area, hardstands, engineering complex, and taxiways.
 By 1944, Wattisham was responsible for the maintenance of all American fighters in the UK.
 Wattisham also hosted the 479th Fighter Group operating the P-38 Lightning by 1944.